beyarkay/masters-thesis/src/05_results.md

 > this will take you long to do though....
 You are very close now...

-TODO:

-- Long and short captions for figures and tables
+- TODO: Long and short captions for figures and tables
-- Fit figures into margins
+- TODO: Fit figures into margins
 -->

 This chapter will discuss the results obtained from the experiments described